wojtekgoo/wojtekgoo.github.io/_posts/2022-01-01-HEVD_Stack_Overflow.md

 #### <span class="myheader">Memory regions</span>

-In User Mode there are two main memory regions used for functions implementation: stack and heap.<br>
+In User Mode there are two main memory regions used for functions implementation: stack and heap.

 In Kernel Mode, up to Windows 10 19H1 (1903), there were kernel stack and kernel pool, which played similar role to the userland heap.<sup>2)</sup>

 #### <span class="myheader">Windows Drivers</span>

 Driver is a software interacts with the kernel and/or controls hardware resources.
 Drivers mainly let OS and hardware communicate with each other.
 It sits and waits for the system to call it when it needs something, like starting/using/controlling a hardware device.
 Then, the driver interprets incoming OS request and translates it into instructions understood by the device and vice versa.
 You can think of a driver as a DLL that is loaded into the kernel address space and executes with the same privilege as the kernel.
 A driver does not have a main execution thread; it contains code that can be called by the kernel when certain events occur.
 Such events may be interrupts or processes requiring the operating system to do stuff; the kernel handles those interrupts and may execute appropriate drivers to fulfill the requests.<sup>3)</sup>

 ##### <span class="myheader">DriverEntry</span>